A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 2. Observation

 * For the observation, we state that the car measures the nearest k seen static objects, in driving direction.
-* We assume that the car can detect the distances to street lamps and trees, this results in an observation list which includes, for each time stamp t, a vector of distances z<sub>t</sub>, from 1 to z<sub>t</sub> to <sup>k</sup>.
+* We assume that the car can detect the distances to street lamps and trees, this results in an observation list which includes, for each time stamp t, a vector of distances z<sub>t</sub>, from 1 to z<sub>t</sub><sup>k</sup>.